-- (a) Candidates shall satisfy the requirements prescribed in UG5 of the Regulations for First Degree Curricula. - (b) Candidates shall complete not fewer than 240 credits of courses, unless otherwise required or permitted under the Regulations. - (c) Candidates shall complete the required number of compulsory and elective courses as prescribed in the syllabuses, including 96 credits of courses for PPA major, 72 credits of Law courses for Legal Studies major, and 24 credits of free electives. - (d) Candidates shall normally be required to take not fewer than 24 credits nor more than 30 credits in any one semester (except the summer semester) unless otherwise permitted or required by the Board of Studies in Social Sciences (Government and Laws), or except in the final semester of study when the number of outstanding credits required to complete the curriculum requirements may be fewer than 24 credits. - (e) Candidates may, of their own volition, take additional credits not exceeding 6 credits in each semester, and/or further credits during the summer semester, accumulating up to a maximum of 72 credits in one academic year.
-With the special permission of the Board of Studies, candidates may exceed the annual study load of 72 credits in a given academic year provided that the total number of credits taken does not exceed the maximum curriculum study load of 288 credits for the normative period of study specified in SSGL3, save as provided for under SSGL4(f). - (f) Where candidates are required to make up for failed credits, the Board of Studies may give permission for candidates to exceed the annual study load of 72 credits provided that the total number of credits taken does not exceed the maximum curriculum study load of 432 credits for the maximum period of registration specified in SSGL3. - (g) Candidates shall normally enrol in not more than 114 credits of introductory courses. - (h) Candidates shall not enrol in any introductory courses in the final two years of study (except Common Core courses and CSSC9001 Practical Chinese for Social Sciences Students).
+- (a) Candidates shall satisfy the requirements prescribed in UG5 of the Regulations for First Degree Curricula(2). - (b) Candidates shall complete not fewer than 300 credits of courses, unless otherwise required or permitted under the Regulations. - (c) Candidates shall complete the required number of compulsory and elective courses as prescribed in the syllabuses, including 96 credits of courses for PPA major, and 156 credits of Professional Core including 126 credits of compulsory law courses and 30 credits of disciplinary electives, and 12 credits of free electives. - (d) Candidates shall normally be required to take not fewer than 24 credits nor more than 30 credits in any one semester (except the summer semester) unless otherwise permitted or required by the Board of Studies in Social Sciences (Government and Laws), or except in the final semester of study when the number of outstanding credits required to complete the curriculum requirements may be fewer than 24 credits. - (e) Candidates may, of their own volition, take additional credits not exceeding 6 credits in each semester, and/or further credits during the summer semester, accumulating up to a maximum of 72 credits in one academic year.
+With the special permission of the Board of Studies, candidates may exceed the annual study load of 72 credits in a given academic year provided that the total number of credits taken does not exceed the maximum curriculum study load of 360 credits for the normative period of study specified in SSGL3, save as provided for under SSGL4(f). - (f) Where candidates are required to make up for failed credits, the Board of Studies may give permission for candidates to exceed the annual study load of 72 credits provided that the total number of credits taken does not exceed the maximum curriculum study load of 576 credits for the maximum period of registration specified in SSGL3. - (g) Candidates shall normally enrol in not more than 108 credits of introductory courses in the first and second years of study. - (h) Candidates shall not enrol in any introductory courses in the last three years of study (except CSSC9001 Practical Chinese for Social Sciences Students).